energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 ..
 [154]
    Direct emissions due to combustion.
-Expressed in ton CO2 per MWh of heat produced.
-Emissions computed based on resource used and specific emissions given in :numref:` Table %s <tbl:prices_resources>`.
+Expressed in ton CO\ :math:`_2` per MWh of heat produced.
+Emissions computed based on resource used and specific emissions given in Table 9.

 ..
 [155]
    Calculated with the equation: *c\ inv* [EUR\ \ :sub:`2011`] =